-As with most components of F1 cars, the type of oil used within the engine is very different to the kind of oil you might put in your own car at home.
-The oil has more challenges to overcome than in a normal car, and thus it must have very specific qualities.
+As with most things in Formula 1, the type of oil used in the engine of an F1 car is very different to the kind of oil you might put in your own car at home.
+The oil has more challenges to overcome than in a normal car, and therefore it must have very specific qualities.
 So, what kind of oil do F1 cars use?

-This may not seem like a solid answer, and that is because it is hard to pin the specifics down in such a secretive industry.
-What we can do however, is take a look at what engine oil needs to do in an F1 car and discuss some of the partnerships between the teams.
+This may not seem like a solid answer, and that is because it’s hard to pin the specifics down in such a secretive industry.
+However, we can take a look at what engine oil needs to do in an F1 car and discuss some of the partnerships between the teams.

 The Important Qualities Of F1 Engine Oil